bogdanoancea/simulator/README.md

 <br>GEOS_HOME

 <p> PROJ_HOME should point to the folder where you downloaded the source code of the micro-simulator
-and GEOS_HOME should point to
-the folder where is your GEOS source code.
+and GEOS_HOME should point to the folder where the GEOS library was installed (usually /usr/local/lib).
 After changing these values, go to the directory where your micro-simulator source code is located and type the following commands in a shell:
 <br>$ make